JustSomeGirlWithoutASoul/Electrical-Vehicle-Distribution-Optimization-/README.md

 The rapid adoption of electric vehicles (EVs) presents both opportunities and challenges for infrastruc- ture planning.
-This project focuses on optimizing the placement and number of EV chargers across Washington State, with the primary objective of maximize total charging capacity per hour, secondary objective of reducing environmental impact, and the tertiary objectives of minimizing cost.
+This project focuses on optimizing the placement and number of EV chargers across Washington State, with the primary objective of maximize total charging capacity per hour, secondary objective of minimizing environmental impact, and the tertiary objectives of minimizing cost.

 Project Goal
 The key focus of the project is on determining the optimal locations for EV charging stations and the